65. There is no Cause for Despair

 Our collective task is to confront the destabilizing forces that now threaten this world and prevent attainment of the next phase of our development.

-Although the dream of world unity is possible it cannot be achieved without full and unreserved acceptance of the cardinal principle of the oneness of humankind which is described by the Guardian as “the pivot round which all the teachings of Bahá’u’lláh revolve”.
+Although the dream of world unity is possible it cannot be achieved without full and unreserved acceptance of the cardinal principle of the oneness of humankind which is described by Shoghi Effendi, the Guardian of the Baha'i Faith, as “the pivot round which all the teachings of Bahá’u’lláh revolve”.

 The reality that humanity is one people must be the starting point for a new order; all relations among nations need to be re-envisaged in this light.
 Such a radical re-conception of our origins requires a huge shift in understanding.